BradenJung/CSC230-Software-Design-and-Engineering-GAINS/README.md

 ./start-services.sh
 ```
 The script installs missing dependencies (via `npm install` at the repo root) and then delegates to `npm run dev`, which starts the backend watcher and the Next.js dev server in parallel.
 Press `Ctrl+C` once to stop both processes.

-You can also run `npm run dev` directly from the repository root if you prefer not to use the shell script.

 ## Development Tips
 - Inspect `localStorage` in your browser developer tools to watch account keys update (`gains.activeAccount`, `gains-projects`).